 - (i) A legally binding Total Allowable Catch (TAC) system that imposes penalties on violators has been introduced since 2018. - (ii) An individual quota (IQ) system was introduced in Offshore LL fishery and purse seine fishery in a part of its 2022 fishing season. - (iii) Improved monitoring and more frequent reporting as described in "4.
-Data collecting system". - (iv) Pilot projects to avoid bycatch in set nets have been conducted, such as development of gear configurations to avoid bycatch of PBF, installation of fish finders at set nets to detect PBF in nets and development of techniques for live release from set nets. - (v) Regulation has been implemented in recreational fishing since the 2021 season, through the regulatory instruction by the Wide Sea-area Fisheries Adjustment Commission, including catch reporting requirement, catch prohibition of small fish and catch limit and temporal catch prohibition of large fish.
+Data collecting system". - (iv) Pilot projects to avoid bycatch in set nets have been conducted, such as development of gear configurations to avoid bycatch of PBF, installation of fish finders at set nets to detect PBF in nets and development of techniques for live release from set nets.

+(v) Regulation has been implemented in recreational fishing since the 2021 season, through the regulatory instruction by the Wide Sea-area Fisheries Adjustment Commission, including catch reporting requirement, catch prohibition of small fish and catch limit and temporal catch prohibition of large fish.

 d.
-Unreported catch detected in Aomori Prefecture
+Unreported catch detected in Aomori Prefectur

 As reported last year, Aomori Prefecture in August, 2022 reported to JFA that it had detected unreported catches of 55.7 tons (54.9 tons of large fish and 0.8 tons of small fish) of PBF for the 2021 management period (April 2021 - March 2022) in a major fishing town of the prefecture.
 In February 2023, the Aomori Police Department arrested two wholesalers who engaged in the unreporting cases.
 On the basis of the findings by the Aomori Police Department, Aomori Prefecture, the primary responsible body for the TAC management of small scale fisheries in the prefecture, further conducted its investigation, and confirmed that the total unreported catch was 88.1 tons (85.4 tons of large fish and 2.7 tons of small fish) in the 2021 management period.
 Japan's catch report to the WCPFC was corrected based on this finding, accordingly.
-Any further correction in catch data will be reported to WCPFC.
+Additionally, other cases were reported by the investigation of the prefecture.
+The reported catches were 3.5 tons (2.2 tons of large fish and 1.3 tons of small fish) in 2019 and 89.3 tons (82.9 tons of large fish and 6.4 tons of small fish) in 2020 respectively.
+The revision of the figures is reflected in Table 2-1 and 2-2.